 Derived from the BCBS's Basel III framework and incorporated into OSFI's LAR Guideline, the NSFR standard aims to promote long-term resilience of the financial sector by requiring banks to maintain a sustainable funding profile in relation to the composition of their assets and off-balance sheet activities.
 Canadian D-SIBs are required to maintain a minimum NSFR value of 100% on a consolidated bank basis.
-CIBC is in compliance with this sheet items or contractual receivables.
-(2) Weighted values are calculated after the application of haircuts (for HQLA) and inflow and outflow rates prescribed by OSFI.
+CIBC is in compliance with this requirement.